sts-gaming-group/kafka-bundle/README.md

 With such configuration you will receive the same message 4 times maximum (first consumption + 3 retries).
 Before the first retry, there will be 300 ms delay.
 Before the second retry, there will be 900 ms delay (retry_delay * retry_multiplier).
 Before the third retry, there will be 2500 ms delay (max_retry_delay).
 `It is important to remember about committing offsets in Kafka in case of a permanently failed message (in case enable_auto_commit is set to false).`

+If you wish to continue consuming messages without retrying, throw UnrecoverableMessageException.
+Any other uncaught exception in your consumer will shut down the consumer.

 ## Handling offsets